More

 On the other hand, Grapes may have anti-cancer properties due to a unique combination of plant compounds.
 In addition to resveratrol, grapes contain quercetin, anthocyanins, and catechins, which may all have anti-cancer properties.

 Grape extracts have been shown in test tubes to inhibit the growth and spread of human colon cancer cells.
-In addition, one study found that eating 1 pound (450 grams) of grapes each day for two weeks reduced signs of colon cancer risk in 30 adults over the age of 50.
+In addition, one study found that eating 1 pound (450 grams) of grapes daily for two weeks reduced signs of colon cancer risk in 30 adults over 50.

 Grape extracts have also been shown to inhibit the growth and spread of breast cancer cells in laboratory and mice models.